 The "Satanic Verses" refers to an incident in which Muhammad, according to Islam's own sources, mistakenly recited revelations from Satan.

-The source we will look at for the Satanic verses is The History of al-Tabari (915 AD), which was written by the same author that produced the most important Tafsir (Quranic commentary) in Islam:
+The source we will look at for the Satanic verses is The History of al-Tabari (915 AD), which was written by the same author that produced one of Islam's most important Quranic commentaries:

 The History of al-Tabari, Vol 6, pg.
 108-110